microsoft/ApplicationInsights-Xamarin/README.md

 //before ApplicationInsights.Start()
 ```

-To get more meaningful crash reports (File name and line numbers) you can change the **Debug Informations** level of your plattform specific app projects.
+To get more meaningful crash reports (file name and line numbers) you can change the **Debug Informations** level of your plattform specific app projects.

 1. Right click on your Android or iOS app project in the Solution panel
 2. Go to *Options* - *Compiler*